MankeyLab/mankeylab.github.io/README.md

 ```

 ## About
-I picked an entirely arbitrary concept to demonstrate my CSS, React, and JavaScript skillset. _Why pokémon-and why are they spinning?_
+I picked an entirely arbitrary concept to demonstrate a CSS and JavaScript skillset. _Why pokémon-and why are they spinning?_

 ### Well, a couple of reasons
 - There's a [free Pokémon api](https://pokeapi.co/), which is cool.
 It was useful to demonstrate REST API integration.